-On 7 April 2013, the relevant regulatory authorities with the consent of the management of both banks have decided that NBG and Eurobank will be independently recapitalized in full.
-As a consequence, the merger process of the two Banks is being suspended.
+On 7 April 2013, the relevant regulatory authorities, with the consent of the management of both banks, decided that the Bank and NBG will be independently recapitalized in full.
+As a consequence, the merger process of the two Banks was suspended.